World Cup 2018 Betting: BettingTop10’s Guide

 Who will be competing at the World Cup 2018?

-The host nation always automatically qualify for the tournament but many of the other sides will need to come through crucial qualifiers in order to secure their place at the World Cup 2018.
+The host nation always automatically qualifies for the tournament but 31 other teams battled it out in tough qualifiers in order to secure their place at the World Cup 2018.
 The betting suggests that Brazil will be a force to be reckoned with and their recent form under new boss Tite is both impressive and eye-catching.
 Argentina are always popular in the betting markets and they did beat the aforementioned Brazil 1-0 in a recent friendly clash.

-France have plenty of talent at their disposal but are behind Spain in the World Cup 2018 betting markets and could be dangerous if Didier Deschamps can manage his star players throughout the tournament.
+France, who have enjoyed a continuous presence at the tournament since 1994, have plenty of talent at their disposal but are behind Spain in the World Cup 2018 betting markets.
+France could be dangerous if Didier Deschamps can manage his star players throughout the tournament.

 Finally, Belgium’s potential has caused bettors to continually support them in the market but they’ve always disappointed.
 Spaniard Roberto Martinez will be hoping to cause an upset with his talented side at this World Cup although they will need to avoid another slow start.
-They are seventh favourites in the betting.
+That said, they are currently fifth favourites in the betting.